oracle-devrel/devo.tutorials/code-editor-scm.md

 {% imgx assets/code-editor-clone-from-url-1024.jpg "Clone from URL" %}

-Once the repo is cloned, Code Editor will ask you if you want to open it in its own workspace, or add it to the current workspace.
+Once the repo is cloned, Code Editor will ask you if you want to open it on its own or add it to the current workspace.
 This is entirely your choice, depending on the type of repo you're working with and how you want to interface with any other files you may have open.

 {% imgx assets/code-editor-open-or-workspace-1024.jpg "Open or Open in Workspace" %}